Comprehensive Exam

 After you receive a "grade" for your video, you will be scheduled for an exit interview with a program director.

-Discuss how the Ten Engineering Management Domains and the MSEM program curriculum will fit into your career plans and how it has complemented current or past work (1-2 minutes).
+- The Ten Engineering Management Domains must be covered and include how the MSEM program curriculum will fit into your career plans and how it has complemented current or past work.
+PowerPoint slides must be used for the presentation and include a live video inset of the candidate while giving the presentation.

 To prepare for the exam, students should review the main ideas from each course taken and how they relate to the eight MSEM program outcomes.
 It is very helpful to keep textbooks and notes for each class.
 Some useful review techniques include re-reading class notes; making an outline of principal concepts from each course; preparing a glossary of key terms, theories, and leaders/ideas in specific fields.
 It is also helpful to review the Course Descriptions and Objectives from the courses you have taken.